-Prerequisite: Architectural & Engineering Design 1
+Full year-5 Credits Prerequisite: Architectural & Engineering Design 1 Offered in Grades: 10, 11, 12

 Design is purposeful and always evolving.
 Following AED 1, students will further articulate their design choices and strengthen their CAD (computer-aided drafting) skills software commonly used in the fields of Architecture and Engineering.
 Students use the latest AutoCAD and Rhino software to produce a variety of architectural drawings and 3D prototypes.
 Through prototyping, students will become familiar with the functions of our state-of-the-art 3D printers.
 One such project is where students design and 3D print their own cell phone case!